 Every time I see someone put up the 250th version of “The 10 Best Things to Do in [insert city here]” I want to throw something against the wall.
 Is this really the best you could do?
 Writing articles like that just puts you into the online version of The Hunger Games, with most people dying and a few of the strongest surviving.
 Since you’re competing not just with other bloggers but also with well-funded international corporations with huge research departments, you’re likely to get bloodied and burned out.
 Yeah I know, those posts are easy to fill with affiliate links and they don’t take very long to write, but you can do better.
 Can’t you?

 The other problem with being unoriginal is that someone else will then copy you too if you actually are one of those survivors who gets an article up high in the rankings.
 I’ve talked with many successful bloggers who have seen their traffic drop dramatically on one of their own most popular posts after a big site like Forbes, Business Insider, or Thrillist put out one with the same title and just different enough wording that it couldn’t be counted as plagiarism.
+This is especially likely to happen if you run a luxury travel blog or one related to fashion—categories that have higher ad payoffs.
 The only way to stay ahead of the imitators with big teams who are out there trolling search results is to be an innovator instead of a copier.

 Write about something nobody else is writing about.
 Find a unique angle.
 Answer the questions that nobody else is answering.
 This applies to freelancers too: if you can pitch something the editor hasn’t already seen 100 times, but it fits in well with their mission, you’ve got a much better chance of getting a response.